Writing My Own Programming Language

 - A global environment for holding variables.

-The VM functions like a very simple CPU, running a fetch-decode-execute loop: it reads an instruction, decides what operation to perform, runs it, and moves onto the next instruction.
+The VM functions like a very simple CPU running a fetch-decode-execute cycle: it reads an instruction, decides what operation to perform, runs it, and moves onto the next instruction.

 Hello world!

-Creating the VM was a great learning experience for interpreter design, and I'm happy that I chose to write it myself instead of using a ready-made tool.
+Creating the VM was a great learning experience for interpreter design, and I don't regret writing it myself instead of using a ready-made tool.
+It was also quite satisfying to program tangible outputs for my source code after getting only debug info so far.

 Design Decisions and Tradeoffs

-Every language design involves tradeoffs.
+Every programming language has design tradeoffs.
 Here are some of my key decisions I made and why:

 Interpreter vs Transpiler

 Originally, Phase was meant to be a transpiler that converted source code to C code, which would then be built and executed.
-In fact, that was the first functioning implementation of Phase.
+That was actually the first functioning implementation of Phase that I wrote.

-However, as I tested my first Phase programs, I realised that the build-run pipeline was very tedious.
+However, as I tested my first Phase programs, I realised that the build-run pipeline was very tedious; I had to compile code twice in a row and then execute.
 Even though I felt that a transpiler would demonstrate more low-level knowledge, I decided to convert Phase to an interpreter by switching out the backend for a bytecode generator and a VM, while keeping the same lexer and parser.

 Static Typing vs Dynamic Typing

-Static typing adds complexity — you need type checker, explicit declarations, and more sophisticated error handling.
-But I felt that the benefits outweight dynamic typing: comprehensive bug catching, better tooling, and clear intent in code.
+Static typing adds complexity with type checking and more sophisticated error handling, but I felt that the benefits outweighed dynamic typing witb comprehensive bug catching and clear intent in code.

-I settled on simple, C-style type declarations because I wanted the confidence of knowing exactly what the compiler knows, while keeping simplicity.
+I originally settled on simple C-style variable type declarations because I wanted the confidence of knowing exactly what the compiler knows, while retaining simplicity.
+However, after some feedback from a person online, I replaced this with Rust-style declarations to better support the updates that came soon after.

 Stack-Based VM vs Register-Based VM

-I chose a stack-based architecture over register-based, because it's much simpler to implement.
-However, it's also slower because of more stack operations.
+I chose a stack-based architecture over register-based because it's much simpler to implement, but it's also slower because of more stack operations.

 For Phase, I prioritized modularity and extensibility over raw performance.
 Besides, Phase's small scope means there wouldn't be any noticeable different between the two architectures.